JuniorGunner/JuniorGunner/README.md

 ### Hi there 👋
 Welcome to my GitHub profile!

-- 🔭 I’m currently working on a microservices project with Python and FastAPI;
+- 🔭 I’m currently working on international project (outside Brazil) using Django, Flask, Docker, Postgres and AWS;
 - 🌱 I’m currently learning from the Full Cycle Course 2.0 at [Code Education](https://portal.code.education/);

 <center>